 Other local treats included Kilsture Forest, Galloway Forest Park (fabulous for mountain biking), St Ninian’s Cave, and Rigg Bay, Garlieston.
 Portpatrick also has a beautiful coastal walk.

 All in all, a great and truly dog friendly Dumfries and Galloway cottage.
 Really caring owners, and a superb location- we would love to return to Woodfoot Cottage soon.

-For more of our dog friendly recommendations click here.
+Our dog friendly recommendations here.